What are the risk factors for small intestine adenocarcinoma?

 Small intestinal adenocarcinoma occurs slightly more often in men than in women.

 Small intestinal adenocarcinoma becomes more common as people get older.
-The average age at diagnosis is about 60.
+The average age of people when they are diagnosed is about 60.

 Smoking and alcohol use

 For people with celiac disease, eating gluten (a protein that is found in wheat and other types of grain) causes the body to makes antibodies that then attack the lining of the intestines.
 The damaged lining makes it hard to digest and absorb the nutrients from food, often leading to diarrhea and weight loss.
 People with celiac disease have an increased risk of a certain kind of lymphoma of the intestine called enteropathy-associated T-cell lymphoma.
 They may also have an increased risk of small intestine adenocarcinoma.
 This disease is also known as celiac sprue and gluten-sensitive enteropathy.